tomzyzhu/tomzyzhu.github.io/about.md

     →Hearthstone

--I have <b>seriously work on some side projects for job reasons</b>, as shown by this website
+-I have to <b>seriously work on some side projects for job reasons</b>, as shown by this website

 -I love problem solving and figuring things out by myself